launchdarkly/api-client-java/docs/FeatureFlagsApi.md

 # **getFeatureFlagStatus**
 > FeatureFlagStatuses getFeatureFlagStatus(projectKey, environmentKey)

-Get a list of statuses for all feature flags
+Get a list of statuses for all feature flags.
+The status includes the last time the feature flag was requested, as well as the state of the flag.

 ### Example
 ```java